Nurses Bail Out Illinois Father Who Was Arrested After Speeding Daughter To Hospital

-Every parents’ worst nightmare became a reality on Thursday for an Illinois father named Darius Hinkle when he realized his one-year-old daughter was choking on a penny.
+Every parents’ worst nightmare became a reality on Thursday for an Illinois father named Darius Hinkle when he realized his 1-year-old daughter was choking on a penny.
 Unable to save his toddler, Hinkle admitted to local reporters the only thing on his mind was getting her to a hospital and saving her life.

-According to local news outlet KTVI, Hinkle admitted to getting behind the wheel and rushing his one-year-old to the hospital even though he was an unlicensed driver.
+According to local news outlet KTVI, Hinkle admitted to getting behind the wheel and rushing his 1-year-old to the hospital even though he was an unlicensed driver.
 Darius admittedly violated several traffic laws and had more than a few different police vehicles from several agencies following behind him by the time he arrived at the hospital.

 After arriving at the Touchette Regional Hospital in Centreville and passing off his daughter to emergency personnel, he was taken into custody.